 A triangle chart pattern involves price moving into a tighter and tighter range as time goes by and provides a visual display of a battle between bulls and bears.

-The triangle pattern is generally categorized as a “continuation pattern”, meaning that after the pattern completes, it’s assumed that price will continue in the trend direction it was moving before the pattern appeared.
+The triangle pattern is generally categorized as a “continuation pattern”, meaning that after the pattern completes, it’s assumed that the price will continue in the trend direction it was moving before the pattern appeared.

 A triangle pattern is generally considered to be forming when it includes at least five touches of support and resistance.